alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 If the user selects ‘No, I’ll come back to it later,’ mark the task as 'Incomplete' or 'In progress'.

 If the user selects ‘Yes, I’ve completed this section,’ mark the task as 'Completed'.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If a user decides to go back to a previous task, make sure information they have already entered is pre-populated.

+Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

 {{ example({ group: "patterns", item: "complete-multiple-tasks", example: "have-you-completed-this-section", html: true, nunjucks: true, open: false }) }}